brimdata/zed/docs/tutorials/join.md

 ) on flavor=likes eater:=name
 ```

-sPopulating the pools, then executing the query:
+Populating the pools, then executing the query:

 ```mdtest-command
 export SUPER_DB_LAKE=lake